-79. The government published the National Procurement Policy Statement (NPPS) in June 2021.
-This set out the need to include core strategic goals in consideration of procurement proiects, as well as resourcing needs.
+80. The government published the National Procurement Policy Statement (NPPS) in June 2021.
+This set out the need to include core strategic goals in consideration of procurement projects, as well as resourcing needs.
 It also introduced a requirement to publish a pipeline of future potential procurements projects, at least 18 months in advance but ideally 3-5 years ahead.
 These requirements will be incorporated within procurement requirements such as Contract Standing Orders, as well as in discussions with Anchor Institutions on the formative role that the council will take in influencing and supporting with our partner public sector institutions in support of smaller and local businesses as part of the Borough Plan and Community Wealth Building.
 It is believed this will become mandatory with the introduction of the Procurement Act with its stated aims around transparency in procurement and contracts.
-More details can be found at:
+Visit The Procurement Act - a summary guide to the provisions for more details.